Horn of Africa – Ethiopia and Somaliland – Autumn 2019

 An exploration into some of the wilder parts of Ethiopia plus Somaliland.

 We begin in Ethiopia on a road trip through the otherworldly Danakil Depression.
 Passing through the hottest inhabited place on earth, visiting the lava lake at Erta Ale and witnessing the life of the salt mining Afar nomads that live in this otherwise inhospitable climate.
 Whilst in Tigray in the north of Ethiopia we’ll visit some of the most spectacularly located rock churches you’ll ever see.
-For classical history buffs, Axum is a gem.
-Relics from this ancient empire are still being discovered.

 Then we’ll fly to the east of Ethiopia to the ancient walled city of Harar, exploring the narrow alleyways where wild Hyenas still wander.
 Finally, we will cross into the de-facto independent state of Somaliland to see the stunning cave paintings at Las Geel and enjoy the atmosphere in the Somaliland capital Hargeisa.